Jimmy Neutron: Boy Genius: Plot

 Meanwhile, Jimmy's satellite is intercepted by the Yolkians, a race of egg-like aliens from the planet Yolkus.
 Their leader, King Goobot, views Jimmy's message and notices a picture featuring his parents, declaring his search complete.
 The Yolkians arrive on Earth and abduct all the adults in Retroville, except Jimmy's teacher Miss Fowl (due to being shrunken down to a small size by Jimmy's shrink ray).
 As their ships return to space, Jimmy, Carl and Sheen mistake their departure for a shooting star, prompting Jimmy to wish their parents were gone.
 The next morning, all the children notice the parents are missing and party recklessly.
-At first, having no parents was fun for the children.
+At first, having no parents is fun for the children.
 But then, the following day, they are miserable and realize they need their parents.
 Jimmy learns that his satellite has been found and deduces the parents have been abducted.
 He enlists the children to create rocket ships out of Retroland's rides and they blast off into space after their families.

 After braving a meteor shower and camping on an asteroid, Jimmy and company eventually reach Yolkus and find the parents with mind control devices attached to their heads.
-When Jimmy tries to get the mind-control helmet off of Hugh, Goobot captures them and reveals that Jimmy had led the Yolkians directly to Earth to take their parents, whom they intend to sacrifice to their god Poultra.
+When Jimmy tries to get the mind-control helmet off of his father, Goobot captures them and reveals that Jimmy had led the Yolkians directly to Earth to take their parents, whom they intend to sacrifice to their god Poultra.
 Jimmy is separated from Goddard by Goobot's bumbling assistant, Ooblar, and is locked in a dungeon with the other children, who blame Jimmy for their predicament.
 Taking pity on Jimmy, Cindy confesses she and the other children need him and encourages Jimmy to fix things by helping them escape.
 Using a cellphone owned by Cindy's friend, Libby Folfax, Jimmy contacts Goddard, who escapes from Ooblar and frees the children.